mcgnly/DeveloperDocumentation/Apple/FirstApp.md

 <div class="collapse">

-<p>In this last and final step of building the application, we'll add the logic behind displaying the data and create the UI for displaying the data on the screen.</p>
+<p>In this last and final step of building the application, we'll add the logic behind displaying the data and create the UI for displaying it on the screen.</p>

-<p>We'll start by creating the logic. </p>
-<h3>Adding Value Parameter</h3>
+<h3>Adding A Value Parameter</h3>
 <p>In the <em>ViewController.m</em> file, add the <code>currentTempLabel</code> parameter which will later hold the reading value of the temperature sensor.
 This is how you could declare it:</p>
 <pre><code>@property (weak,nonatomic) IBOutlet UILabel* currentTempLabel;
 </code></pre>

-<p>Well... since we have one sensor which measures both temperature <em>and</em> humidity, we thought, why not have its value also display on the screen? so just to accommodate that we'll add a second variable to hold the humidity value:</p>
+<p>Well... since we have one sensor which measures both temperature <em>and</em> humidity, we thought, why not have the humidity value also display on the screen?
+To accommodate that we'll add a second variable to hold the humidity value:</p>
 <pre><code>@property (weak,nonatomic) IBOutlet UILabel* currentHumidLabel;
 </code></pre>